SaadQasim19/E-Commerce-Project/README.md

 The system supports **traditional email/password authentication** as well as **Google OAuth 2.0**, integrated with JWT‑based session handling and secure cookie storage.
 The frontend provides a polished, accessible UI with real‑time validation and a modern user experience.

-This README is written for:

-* GitHub reviewers
-* Recruiters & interviewers
-* Open‑source contributors
-* Academic evaluation

 ---

 ## Key Capabilities